-Assignment Description Due Date % of Grade Impromptu/Self Concept Speech Introductory class exercise; based on textbook 5% Interview Speech Create speech based on interview with partner; based on textbook 10% Small Group Presentation Speech Two to four in group, focus on presenting business opportunity/solution; based on textbook.
-10% Informative Speech Individual, research based; based on textbook (Chap.
-11) 15% Persuasive Speech Individual, focus on obtaining business funding; based on textbook (Chap.
-11) 15% Individual Speech Outlines; Attendance and Participation Formative assessments/outlines are based on each assignment (total of five x 4%).
-Ongoing per each assignment.
-Participation also includes reflective writing.
-20% + 10% FINAL EXAM Summary course exam Finals administered between April 28 - May 6, 2014 15%
+Assignment Description Due Date % of Grade

+Impromptu/Self Introductory class 5%

+Concept Speech exercise; based on

+textbook

+Interview Speech Create speech based 10%

+on interview with

+partner; based on

+textbook

+Small Group Two to four in 10%

+Presentation group, focus on

+Speech presenting business

+opportunity/solution;

+based on textbook.

+Informative Individual, research 15%

+Speech based; based on

+textbook (Chap.
+11)

+Persuasive Speech Individual, focus on 15%

+obtaining business

+funding; based on

+textbook (Chap.
+11)

+Individual Speech Formative Ongoing per each 20%

+Outlines; assessments/outlines assignment. +

+Attendance and are based on each Participation also 10%

+Participation assignment (total of includes reflective

+five x 4%). writing.

+FINAL EXAM Summary course Finals administered 15%

+exam during finals week,

+Dec.
+2014

 Instructor Information/Policies: Any student with a learning disability that needs special accommodation during exams or class periods should provide documentation from Services for Students with Disabilities confidentially to the instructor.
 The instructor will accommodate that student's needs in the best way possible, given the constraints of course content and processes.
 It is the student's responsibility to plan in advance to meet his/her needs and assignment due dates.
 Tutoring is available throughout the semester; consult www.luc.edu/tutoring.
 To minimize distractions to others, laptops must be closed during class unless the instructor requests use.
-Cell phone and other wireless device usage is not allowed while class is in progress.
+Cell phone and other wireless/device usage is not allowed while class is in progress.
 Refer to course site for notes, slides and other class-related handouts/resources.
 Please set up an appointment or visit me during office hours to discuss individual class performance.
 I return e-mails and phone calls in a timely manner and expect the same from students.
 Course communication will be sent to your Loyola e-mail address.
 I am unable to send information about grades or other academic work to a non-Loyola-email address.
 Continue to check Loyola email accounts until final grades are posted.